Posted: November 23, 2015 at 6:58 am

 Posted: September 16, 2015 at 5:49 am

-When you’re fishing for assignments, a good idea and a sharp query letter are essential bait, but it may take several phone calls to reel in the editor.
+When you’re fishing for assignments, a good idea and a sharp query letter are essential bait, but it may take several phone calls to reel in the editor, more if it’s a specialized group.
 Seven years as a magazine freelancer have taught me a secret that “how-to” books don’t often disclose: Be persistent!

 Editors are chronically swamped, and your query probably isn’t a high priority for them.
 Although some editors do respond without prodding, many will never answer at all.
 Your letter may have arrived on the busiest day of the month.
 It might be buried under a mountain of unread mail.
 Why leave it to chance?
 A quick phone call will remind the editor that you–and your idea–exist.